solspace/ee-freeform/documentation/mailing-list-api-mailchimp.md

 MailChimp integration includes support for the following:

-* Field mapping to standard and custom fields (of text type only), per list.
+* Field mapping to standard and custom fields (of text type and dropdown only), per list.

 ## Setup Instructions <a href="#setup" id="setup" class="docs-anchor">#</a>